paulscherrerinstitute/tomorec/README.md

 ![run-all-cells](screenshots/run-all-cells.png)

-It should take less than 10 minutes to complete, and in the end you should have an HDF5 file that's around 15 GB:
+It should take less than 10 minutes to complete (depending on computing resources available), and in the end you should have an HDF5 file that's around 15 GB:
 ```bash
 tomorec/data/hdf5-conversion/
 └── h11913_4_3.h5
 ```
-Ignore any warnings concerning depreceated numpy syntax.
+Ignore any warnings concerning deprecated numpy syntax.

 # 5 - RUN ANALYSIS NOTEBOOK